Hiroki-Ando1998/homepage/_pages/R_and_Stan_code.md

 - [Logit-Binomial model]() is used when the outcome is binary or represents proportions, such as disease presence/absence, success/failure, or infection status.
 - [Poisson regression model]() is used when the outcome is count data, such as the number of cases, events, or occurrences in a fixed time or space.
 It assumes that the variance is proportional to the mean and is commonly applied in epidemiology and event-rate modeling.

-In modern data analysis and machine learning, two fundamental requirements are generalization performance and reproducibility ([Ref](https://tjo.hatenablog.com/entry/2026/03/27/170000)), as they determine whether analytical results are both useful for prediction and trustworthy as scientific evidence.
-- **Generalization performance** refers to how well a model trained on observed data performs on unseen data, capturing the ability to extract true underlying patterns rather than overfitting noise.
-This concept is central in statistical learning, where techniques such as cross-validation are used to estimate out-of-sample predictive accuracy and ensure that models remain valid under future, unknown conditions.
-- **Reproducibility** concerns whether an analysis produces the same results when the same data, code, and procedure are applied again, either by the original analyst or by others.
-It is a cornerstone of scientific reliability, ensuring that findings are not dependent on arbitrary choices, hidden preprocessing steps, or undocumented analytical decisions.
-In practice, reproducibility requires careful control of the entire analytical pipeline, including data selection, preprocessing, model specification, and evaluation criteria, all of which should be transparently documented and ideally automated.